yosuzuk/lagrange-data/guide/map_builder_en.md

 ## Syntax

 The map builder uses a similar syntax to the in-game chat and mail.
 Each "point" on the map is represented using in-game coordinate format, e.g. `(1234,1234)`.
 Colors are indicated using escape codes like `#R` or `#cFF0000`.
+Line breaks inside various labels can be inserted using `#r`.
 This allows us to copy and paste some of the content into both directions.

 Special keywords are defined for placing map content, e.g. `$marker` for placing marker points.
 Any line after such a keyword belongs to the same content type.
 You do not have to repeat these keywords for every line of content.